scienxlab/redflag/README.md

 You can run the tests (requires `pytest` and `pytest-cov`) with

-    python run_tests.py
+    pytest

-Most of the tests are run with `doctest`.
+Most of the tests are doctests, but `pytest` will run them using the settings in `setup.cfg`.